sendgrid/reseller-docs/IBM/README.md

 ### Binding Your SendGrid Service

-After creating a new SendGrid service, you can use the cf services command to list all available service instances that you have created.
+After creating a new SendGrid service, you can use the _cf services_ command to list all available service instances that you have created:

 ```
 $ cf services